 Who are Visiting Scholars?
 Visiting scholars are persons who have been invited to come to Tufts to engage in research and related academic and scholarly activities.
 While visiting scholars must be invited by a Tufts department or center, they are not employees of Tufts and do not receive any employee benefits.
 In most cases, visiting scholars will be self-funded and self-guided in their research activities.

 Visiting scholars who need visas to come to the US will be sponsored by Tufts as J-1 Exchange Visitors, in either the J-1 research scholar or J-1 short-term scholar category.
+These visa categories are part of the BridgeUSA exchange programs overseen by the US Department of State.
 For more information about J-1 categories, read below.
-Once Tufts has agreed to sponsor you as a J-1 visiting scholar, you will be issued a Form DS-2019 visa document so that you can apply for a J-1 visa and enter the US in J-1 status.
+Once Tufts has agreed to sponsor you as a J-1 visiting scholar, you will be issued a Form DS-2019 visa certificate so that you can apply for a J-1 visa and enter the US in J-1 status.

 Eligibility for Visiting Scholar Status